 Parkinson’s is a chronic neurodegenerative disease that attacks neurons located in the brain.
 The neurons release a chemical called dopamine which causes the brain to lose control of body movement and function.
 The more dopamine is released, the more spastic the body movements become and cannot be controlled.

 Serious Hand, Arm, and Leg Tremors

-- One of the most recognizable symptoms of Parkinson’s are tremors.
+- One of the most recognizable symptoms of Parkinson’s is tremors.
 They occur in the hands, arms, legs, and even in the face.
 They are uncontrollable by the patient and can become very burdensome and frustrating for the individual as the disease becomes more chronic.
 Some patients are not aware of the tremors in the early stages of Parkinson’s.
-The same is true for the later stages, when they lose all feeling and control during the tremor movements.
+The same is true for the later stages when they lose all feeling and control during the tremor movements.

 Stiff Body Movement